2SBCT Assumption of Command

 |0

-This work, 2SBCT Assumption of Command, by SSG Taylor Scott Ellison, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2SBCT Assumption of Command [Image 3 of 3], by SGT Matthew Marsilia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT